zhihil/Lessons/F18/Projects/rails-app/1/README.md

 ```

 ### config/routes.rb
-Routes are a Rails concept that map URLs to
+Routes are a Rails concept that map URLs to controls that can do things.
 ```ruby
 Rails.application.routes.draw do
   root 'application#hello'